Drums, Pennsylvania: 20th century

 The advent of the car required modification of the township's roads.
 During the 1920s most of the town's roads were paved.
 In 1929 construction began on the present Route 309 to permit horseless carriages a more gradual incline up Butler Mountain.
 The automobile offered new business opportunities.
 Drums and Saint Johns served as the commercial centers of the township for most of its history, but with the advent of automobiles and housing developments, the hub of commercial activity shifted to Route 309 by 1936.

 As early as 1923, the Rose Progressive Development Company plotted Drums Manor as a suburban development, but the company was unable to translate its plans into reality.
 In 1929, however, Mr. Creast from Media, Pennsylvania, successfully developed Stone Croft Manor.

 Charles Lindbergh landed twice at Reifenberg Airport, the airport that served Drums and St. Johns, flying The Spirit of St. Louis in 1928 and a Ford Tri-motor in 1931.

 In 1938, a group of men organized the Drums Lions Club.

-In 1958, Susan (Drum) Walters, great grand daughter of George Sr., was elected justice of the peace for the Sugarloaf Valley, serving the community until her death in 1973.
+In 1958, Susan (Drum) Walters, great-granddaughter of George Sr., was elected justice of the peace for the Sugarloaf Valley, serving the community until her death in 1973.
 She was the oldest resident at age 97.
 From 1811 to 1973 (162 years) the Drum family held office as justices.

 In 1962, the Conyngham National Bank opened a branch in Drums.
 Later, the Conyngham Bank merged with the First Eastern Bank of Wilkes-Barre.
 Under the capable direction of Frederick Peters, the Drums office of First Eastern expanded with the township with deposits of several millions.

 On January 3, 1990, Edward W. Drum was elected Sugarloaf County Chairman for the community's government.
 Edward died on March 17, 2005, at age 79 bringing an end to nearly two centuries of Drum family governmental leadership.